KenKundert/quantiphy/doc/examples.rst

 Originally RKM codes were limited to resistors and capacitors.
 IEC60062 is an international standard that codifies RKM codes for this use.
-It assumes that large values are resistances and small values are capacitances.
-The *rkm_codes* package provides a more general version of RKM codes by default, but it can be configured to conform to the standard by setting *rkm_maps* as follows:
+It assumes that large values are resistances and small values are capacitances, thus it is not really necessary to include the units with the number.
+The *rkm_codes* package provides a more general version of RKM codes which includes the units by default, but it can be configured to conform to the standard by setting *rkm_maps* as follows:

 .. rkm_code examples are commented out because they don't work in python2